Consistency - Clinical Productivity - Quality

 This robust clinical dashboard displays vital information at the Point-of-Read to provide clinical context and to ensure that dictated impressions are as accurate as possible.

 Multidisciplinary clinicians at the Point-of-Care gain valuable, metric-driven clinical decision support (CDS) to make informed patient management decisions.
-The preparation and execution of critical clinical multidisciplinary care processes, such as the Tumor Board, are streamlined and enlivened with the PatientCare Timeline and the QIDS platform.
+The preparation and execution of critical clinical multidisciplinary care processes, such as the Tumor Conferences, are streamlined and enlivened with the PatientCare Timeline and the QIDS platform.

 Clinical Decision Support at The Point-of-Read